-As a real estate agent, there’s nothing more exciting than closing on a real estate deal, whether you’ve represented the seller or the buyer.
+As a real estate agent, there’s nothing more exciting than closing on a real estate deal.
 But, sometimes things can go wrong — things which can delay closing or, worse, stop it from happening altogether.
-Many of these possible scenarios will be completely out of your control — for example, if a buyer loses his/her job and experiences issues in obtaining financing.
-What’s important is that you’re aware of the potential closing issues which can occur.
+Many of these possible scenarios will be completely out of your control — for example, if a buyer loses his/her job and cannot obtain financing.
+What’s important is that you’re aware of the potential closing issues that you can control.
 You want to do everything in your power to ensure the closing process goes smoothly, and proactively manage the risks.

 So, what are the potential closing issues you could face in real estate?

 Agreed Repairs Not Carried Out By the Seller

 Failure of the seller to carry out agreed repairs is a fairly common occurrence.
 These ‘agreements’ are called ‘covenants’ in the contract and are enforceable.
 They don’t all necessarily pertain to repairs — it could be something as simple as removing junk out of the garage, or ensuring there is a working heater in the home.

 Because these covenants are stated in the contract, failure to comply can result in the sale falling through.
 Ultimately, it’s the seller’s responsibility to ensure these issues are completed.
 As a seller’s agent, you can be clear in your communications with your client about what’s required, so that settlement is a smooth process.

 Contracts contingent on a building inspection are very common.
 But, what happens when major issues or flaws with the home are identified during this process?
 Issues such as termites, infestations of other pests, major leaks, or major structural issues can put a stop to closing.
 A buyer may decide to back out of the sale because of the sheer scale of repairs needed.
 And, sellers may find themselves in a position where they need to spend a considerable amount of money on a property they thought they had sold.